sharma252/sharma252/README.md

 # 👋 Hi, I'm Ajay Sharma

-I’m an Associate Software Engineer at Bosch Global Software Technologies, currently working with ECU testing using MSTest.
+I’m an Software Engineer at Bosch Global Software Technologies, currently working with ECU testing using MSTest.
 With a strong foundation in Java and JavaScript ecosystems, I enjoy building backend systems, REST APIs, and full-stack applications.

 ---